 First, it seeks to protect children by treating everyone as a child.

-literature.
-There were publications designed to assist the amateur and professional photographer , replete with pictures of unclothed ladies, each marked with information like F5.6 at 1/125 - really useful to someone who had used nothing
+two types of literature.
+There were publications designed to assist the amateur and professional photographer , replete with pictures of unclothed ladies, each marked with information like F5.6 at 1/125 - really useful to someone who had

-more complex than a box Brownie.
+used nothing more complex than a box Brownie.
 And there was Health and Efficiency, designed for a readership of dedicated naturists.
-The innocence of naturism was emphasised by ensuring that some of the pics contained those most innocent of creatures, children.
+The innocence of naturism was emphasised by ensuring that some of the pics contained those most innocent of creatures,

 Update: Amendment Rejected